Chillvibe/Spark-RDD/README.md

 # Information

 Run this in your spark core environment.
-Change the file path.

-rddspark:
+rddcount:

 This python code performs a simple word count operation.
 It also shows how to use Spark's RDD (Resilient Distributed Dataset):